 The Board of Directors has approved for each of the Named Executive Officers the right to use Seaboard's airplane for personal use.
-S. Bresky was allotted 25.8 hours of flight time for personal use for 2013 and 20 hours of flight time for personal use for 2014.
-Each of the other Named Executive Officers was allotted 10 hours of flight time for personal use for each of 2013 and 2014.
+S. Bresky was allotted 20 hours of flight time for personal use for 2014 and 2015.
+Each of the other Named Executive Officers was allotted 10 hours of flight time for personal use for each of 2014 and 2015; however, the Board of Directors approved 10.9 hours of flight time by R. Steer for personal use in 2014.
 Seaboard also will pay each of the Named Executive Officers for the incidental fees and expenses incurred related to the flights, including ground transportation, and a "tax gross-up" of the estimated federal and state income taxes each will incur as a consequence of this benefit.